“This was a great business meeting!”

 Should you call that cup of coffee a business or a personal expense?
 It is a very important decision that small business owners regularly have to make.
-Many business owners often use snap judgement without reviewing the rules.
+Many business owners often use snap judgment without reviewing the rules.
 Choices made can have a large impact when they come under Canada Revenue Agency (CRA) scrutiny.
-The CRA has very specific guidelines that businesses should consider when making these decisions.
+The CRA has specific guidelines that businesses should consider when making these decisions.

 What may seem like a personal expense for one business owner could very well be a valid business expense for another.
 For example, if I meet some friends for coffee on my way to work, not really deductible.
 But a coffee shop owner entertaining potential business partners may be able to deduct the same type of costs.
 It is about the context of the expense, not the expense itself.

 Don’t claim everything and hope CRA doesn’t look.
 During a review or audit, the CRA will review the general ledger and ask why unusual expenses were claimed.
-Failure to provide an acceptable answer will often result in the CRA digging deeper into the books, and may result in an unfavourable outcome.
+Failure to provide an acceptable answer will often result in the CRA digging deeper into the books and may result in an unfavourable outcome.

 Separate and Categorize Expenses